Dhruvil05Patel/NewsXpress/Docs/AGILE (SCRUM) Model/E_EPICS.md

 # Task E: Identification of EPICS

-## Epic 1: Content Aggregation and Processing Pipeline
+## Epic 1: Content Aggregation

 ### Epic Summary:

 → This foundational epic covers all backend processes required to build a reliable and intelligent content engine.
 The primary goal is to autonomously fetch raw news from multiple external publishers, process it into a standardized format, enrich it with AI-generated summaries, and ensure its accuracy and timeliness.
-This epic is the backbone of the entire platform, as no user-facing features can function without this content pipeline.
+This epic is the backbone of the entire platform, as no user-facing features can function without this content.

 ### Scope & Key Features: